Moamenzalabia/ThmanyahTask/README.md

 ## Key features:

+* User must be login and using it's accessToken in Api header before showing Playlist.
 * Show loading indicator when playlist api is calling.
 * Show playlist data after api is called.
 * Show error message when problem happened.